 This lovely study of three chrysanthemum flowers and two sprays of pine is called Ikebana.
 It dates from 1989 and was an edition of only 25.
 It has a low profile, being only 5” (12.7 cm) high.
 Sadly, I have seen two of these being offered for sale as “mint condition” even though the pine sprays were completely missing.

-Lilacs measures 10” h x 13” w (25.5 cm x 33 cm) and was an edition of only 50.
+Lilac measures 10” h x 13” w (25.5 cm x 33 cm) and was an edition of only 50 in 1988.
 Its’ USA retail price in 1989/1990 was $4350.
 A price list from that time period says “also available in pink and white” which I assume means three different colorways (purple or pink or white) rather than two (purple or pink-and-white).
-To date I have only found a photo of the rich purple version.

 Magnolia Grandiflora was issued in 1988, is 7.5” (19 cm) high and was an edition of 200 at $925.
 The USA retail in 1989 was $1100.
 The USA Connoisseur price list names this as “Magnolia Grandiflora” although this piece is marked (on one of the leaves) simply as ‘Magnolia’.